 The shootout in Top Dollar's penthouse contains a bit of additional dialogue and more explicit bloodshed.

-The scene in which Brandon was accidentally shot in real life was changed - the original footage has been destroyed or is in police hands as evidence.
+The scene in which Brandon was accidentally shot in real life was changed - the original footage has been destroyed or is in the hands of police as evidence.
 The gun used is no longer wrapped in a grocery bag, and Eric (now played by Brandon's stunt double Chad Stahelski) is shot in the back instead of in the abdomen.
 Scenes showing his face were altered with digital effects and makeup, or reshot from different angles.

 Development Hell: A complete reboot has been in the works since 2008, and passed between studios, actors, directors and even distributors.
 Several times it's gotten to the point of a filming start date being announced before someone along the chain drops out.
 In mid-2018, director Corin Hardy and actor Jason Momoa left the project.